ailadonayre/CS-222-Team-6-Lab-Act-4/README.md

 ```

 ### 🧠 Event-Driven Logic

-The calculator registers all button click events at runtime using the `RegisterEvents()` method, ensuring maintainable and scalable code.
+✅ In This Project:
+All button click events are registered dynamically in RegisterEvents(), which makes the code scalable and centralized.

 ### 📁 Code Reference:
 ```